 Different Types Of Bow Sights

-Bow sights come in several different forms and varieties, all of which come with their own distinct set of advantages and disadvantages.
+Bow sights come in several forms and varieties, all of which come with their own distinct advantages and disadvantages.

 The three most prevalent types of bow sights on today’s market come in the form of fixed pin, single pin, and pendulum varieties.
 In the majority of cases, an individual’s choice in bow sight comes down to a matter of personal preference.